 There are close to 600 varieties of LMS available for purchase today.
 Each is unique, and possesses a feature set to meet the needs of a variety of trainers and educators.
 Some common components or features that can be found in many eLearning platforms include:

-Every business needs to train their employees.
+Every business needs to train their customers, partners, employess and vendors.
 Mindflash LMS can be used in any vertical, by any department.
 Here are a few examples:

 Software: Software companies face several training challenges.
 They need to train customers all over the world on their varied and often complex products.
 They need to train partners on the best tactics to sell.
 With the ever changing universe of tools, programming languages and internal products, software companies also need to keep their staff up to date on the latest programs, utilities and company practices.